Laravel 5.4

 {tip} There is not a predefined folder for scopes in a default Laravel application, so feel free to make your own

-folder within your Laravel application’sapp
+Scopesfolder within your Laravel application’sappdirectory.

 Applying Global Scopes